lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

       GET: /offering/${offering}
 ```

-We have investigated what to browser would do and found out that this page executes a request against `http://localhost:8082/offering/${offering}` that will fetch a JSON document.
+We have investigated what a browser would do, and found out that this page executes a request against `http://localhost:8082/offering/${offering}` to fetch a JSON document.
 Notice the different port `8082`: we will need to add another endpoint to the configuration and start selecting the endpoint in `httpRequest` steps:

 ```yaml
 name: vehicle-market